outstand/api-docs/user_endpoints.md

 ## Get Users
 `GET /api/v1/users.json` - Returns all users available to the Third Party Service

-Returns a 200 OK with an array of users.
+Returns a 200 OK with a [paginated](https://github.com/outstand/api-docs#pagination) array of users.
 If you request a page of users that does not exist, a 400 Bad Request will be returned.

 ## Create User
 `POST /api/v1/white_labels/<token>/users` - Creates a user account under your white label